Student and Administrative Resources

 The Faculty Coordinator Handbook includes key information for CIS faculty coordinators on such topics as faculty coordinator responsibilities; how faculty coordinators support CIS teachers; and planning for teacher professional development workshops, school visits, and student field days.

-School Visits (See page 35 of the Faculty Coordinator Handbook for more information.)
+Faculty Site Visits (See page 26 of the Faculty Coordinator Handbook for more information.)

 Videos from the Center for School Change